nesfit/domainradar-infra/docs/pipeline_and_models.md

     whoisParsed: dict[str, Any] | None  # null iff whoisStatusCode != 0
 ```

 The `statusCode` field corresponds to the RDAP query result.
-If RDAP succeeds, `rdapTarget` contains the domain name that the result actually succeeded for (either the source DN, or the zone DN); `rdapData` contains the deserialized RDAP response JSON.
+If RDAP succeeds, `rdapTarget` contains the domain name that the result actually succeeded for (the source DN, the zone DN or the "registered DN"); `rdapData` contains the deserialized RDAP response JSON.
 The `entities` field in the RDAP response, if it exists, is removed from the RDAP data and placed in the `entitites` field of the result.
 It is further processed by following links (a response for a DN may only contain handles to the entities instead of their full details).

 A non-zero value of `statusCode` may not signalise a total failure.
 When (and only if) RDAP fails, WHOIS is tried instead.
 In this case, `whoisStatusCode` will not be -1, `whoisRaw` may contain the raw WHOIS data, `whoisParsed` may contain a dictionary of parsed WHOIS data (as determined by the [pogzyb/whodap](https://github.com/pogzyb/whodap) library).
 If `whoisStatusCode` is not 0 nor -1, the `whoisError` field will contain a human-readable error message.